Kunthive/Crypto/public/newsletters/CR-Top 5 Charts We're Keeping Our Eye On.md

-# MR PRO | Top 5 Charts We're Keeping Our Eye On
+# Top 5 Charts We're Keeping Our Eye On

 ## A Perfect Storm of Macro Trends, Crypto Fundamentals, and Web3 Maturation